P-p-H-d/c-stl-comparison/README.md

-If you see any errors in this report, or want to include another C library, feel free to open a pull request.
+If you see any errors in this report, or want to include another C library, or want to include another point of comparison, do not hesitate to open a pull request.